eliykat/education-nand2tetris/README.md

 The basic premise of the book is best explained in the Preface:

 > We wrote this book because we felt that many computer science students are missing the forest for the trees.
-The typical student is marshaled through a series of courses in programming theory, and engineering, without pausing to appreciate the beauty of the picture at large.
-And the picture at large is such that hardware and osftware systems are tightly interrelated through a hidden web of abstractions, interfaces, and contract-based implementations.
-Failure to see this intricate enterprise in the flesh leaves many studetns and professionals with an uneasy feeling that, well, they don't fully understand what's going on inside computers.
+The typical student is marshaled through a series of courses
+> in programming theory, and engineering, without pausing to appreciate the beauty of the picture at large.
+And the picture at large is such that hardware and software systems
+> are tightly interrelated through a hidden web of abstractions, interfaces, and contract-based implementations.
+Failure to see this intricate enterprise in the flesh leaves
+> many studetns and professionals with an uneasy feeling that, well, they don't fully understand what's going on inside computers.

-    We believe that the best way to understand how computers work is to build one from scratch.
+> We believe that the best way to understand how computers work is to build one from scratch.
 With that in mind, we came up with the following concept.
-Let's specify a simple but sufficiently powerful computer system, and have the students build its hardware platform and the software hierarchy from the ground up, starting with nothing more than elementary logic gates.
+Let's specify a simple
+> but sufficiently powerful computer system, and have the students build its hardware platform and the software hierarchy from the ground up, starting with nothing more than
+> elementary logic gates.
 And while we are at it, let's do it right We say this because building a general-purpose computer from first principles is a huge undertaking.
-Therefore, we identified a unique educational opportunity not only to build the thing, but also to illustrate, in a hands-on fashion, how to effectively plan and manage large-scale hardware and software development projects.
-In addition, we sought to demonstrate the ability to construct, through recursive ascent and human reasoning, fantastically complex and useful systems from nothing more than a few primitive building blocks.
+> Therefore, we identified a unique educational opportunity not only to build the thing, but also to illustrate, in a hands-on fashion, how to effectively plan and manage
+> large-scale hardware and software development projects.
+In addition, we sought to demonstrate the ability to construct, through recursive ascent and human reasoning,
+> fantastically complex and useful systems from nothing more than a few primitive building blocks.

 ### Overview of work